Our Postcard from Gascony or the Gers, in southwest France

 Accessibility and Property

 When it comes to getting there, there is a whole host of flight options from the UK, with Bordeaux and Toulouse international airports not far away, as well as Lourdes, Tarbes, Pau and Biarritz within easy driving distance.
-If you’re looking for a property in this wonderful area, sometime referred to as the France’s own Tuscany, then take a look at our character houses for sale in Gascony.
+If you’re looking for a property in this wonderful area, sometimes referred to as France’s own Tuscany, then take a look at our character houses for sale in Gascony.